Sleep Apnea Signs & Symptoms Hampton Roads, VA

 How do you know if sleep apnea is serious?

 Sleep apnea is severe when patients have more than 30 apneas per hour.
-Sleep apnea can shorten patients’ lifespans by up to 15 years, so it is important to treat sleep apnea sooner rather than later.
+Sleep apnea can shorten patients’ lifespans by up to 15 years, so treating it sooner rather than later is important.

 How long can you live with untreated sleep apnea?

 Lack of treatment for sleep apnea can reduce a person’s lifespan by 12-15 years.
-Although there is no permanent cure, your doctor can treat sleep apnea and reduce its negative effects.
+Although no permanent cure exists, your doctor can treat sleep apnea and reduce its negative effects.

 What organs does sleep apnea affect?